redhat-best-practices-for-k8s/certsuite-probe/README.md

-# k8s-best-practices-debug
+# certsuite-probe
-A repository that builds and publishes the debug image
+A repository that builds and publishes the certsuite-probe image